HustleHarder86/First-Test/README.md

 # First Test Web App

 This is a simple static web app that displays a welcome message and a button.
 When the button is clicked, an alert is shown.
+The interface uses a modern red, black and white colour scheme.

 ## Running